gophergala/golab/README.md

 - Clicks on the view image is detected by JavaScript code and are sent back to the server via AJAX calls.
 The server processes them.
 - Quality is a parameter which is attached to the image urls when the view is requested.
 - The FPS parameter is just used at the client side to time image refreshing.
-- New Game request is also sent in an AJAX call.
+- New Game requests are also sent via AJAX calls.
 - The Cheat link opens a new browser tab directed to a URL whose handler sends a snapshot image of the whole Labyrinth.
+- The web page constantly monitors the application, and if the application is closed or network error occurs, proper notification/error messages are displayed to the user.
+The web page automatically "reconnects" if the application becomes available again.
+- The web page also automatically detects if the application is restarted, and in this case will reload itself.

 Usefulness
 ---